 Last Updated on

-A stone fruit and herbal bourbon shrub cocktail.
+An herbal bourbon shrub peach cocktail.

 With labor day coming and going, and the kids back in school, we officially can say its really fall!
 In our house, fall means a lot of great nights out by the fire pit and nights watching football.
 Anytime we get together with friends, we love to have some good food to nibble and something delicious to drink!
 Of course our friends are always asking to sample the recipes we feature on this site!